RaviTambade/TAP/notes/sessions/needsandwants.md

-# 🌱 Gen Z Debt & Financial Awareness – Students & Parents
+## 🌱 Gen Z Debt & Financial Awareness

-> “A few years ago, I met a young professional in Pune.
+> “A few days ago, I met a young professional in Pune.
 She had just bought her third smartphone on EMI.
 When I asked her about her savings, she laughed—‘Savings?
 That’s old school.
 Why save when I can just pay in installments?’
 > That day, I realized something alarming.
 India’s Gen Z isn’t just borrowing for emergencies—they’re borrowing to live life the way social media tells them to.”

 Good morning everyone.
 Today, I want to talk about **a silent crisis affecting Gen Z in India: the debt culture**.
 And how students and parents can navigate it together.

-## **The Reality of Gen Z Debt**
+### **The Reality of Gen Z Debt**

 * **Unsecured loans are booming**—not for houses or cars, but for **experiences, gadgets, and lifestyle visibility**.
 * Examples: